 As you prepare your employees and workspace with new accommodations, let your employees know of your updates to secure their confidence and safety in your changes.
 Asana, a company known for its dedication to collective teamwork through their project and task-organization tool, encourages employers to establish a standard for your communication: “Before you reopen any part of your business, make sure you’re communicating frequently and consistently with your team.
 The plan may change, and no one is expecting that you have all of the answers, but providing the clarity you can will help your team stay engaged and informed.”

 Let your employees know that you have their backs and are getting ready to make their transition back into the office a safe and smooth one.
 Start your first step with Delighted’s Thumbs or CSAT surveys to ask your audience to express any frustrations or fears so you can start building new solutions to combat their hesitations.
-Sign up for a free trial now and discover more free solutions to start getting back-to-business comfortably.
+Sign up for free now and discover more free solutions to start getting back-to-business comfortably.